Suspension Install & Review: Hellwig LP-35 Helper Spring

 Hellwig Lp-35 Build Quality and Installation

 I was very impressed with the build quality of the springs and hardware.
-The springs are coated steel, and the hardware is of grade 8 quality.
+The springs are coated steel, and the hardware is a grade 8 quality.

 Hellwig Lp-35 SpringsHellwig P-25 hardware kitThe installation is extremely easy.
 You build the spring packs, then secure them to your truck with big U-bolts.
 The spring packs consist of one center bolt, then two U-bolts securing the mounting bracket to the spring pack.